thoughtspot/thoughtspot.github.io/_appliance/gcp/configuration-options.md

 - Mode 1: Compute VMs + SSD Persistent Disk storage-only
 - Mode 2: Compute VMs + SSD Persistent Disk and Google Cloud Storage (GCS).

-For more information about Persistant Storage, see [Zonal Persistent SSD disks](https://cloud.google.com/compute/docs/disks/#pdspecs){:target="_blank"} in Google's Cloud documentation.
+For more information about Persistent Storage, see [Zonal Persistent SSD disks](https://cloud.google.com/compute/docs/disks/#pdspecs){:target="_blank"} in Google's Cloud documentation.

 For more information about Google Cloud Storage, see [Cloud Storage Buckets](https://cloud.google.com/compute/docs/disks/#gcsbuckets){:target="_blank"} in Google's Cloud documentation.

 All GCP VMs (nodes) in a ThoughtSpot cluster must be in the same zone (and, therefore, also in the same region).
-ThoughtSpot does not support deploying VMs (nodes) of the same cluster across zones.
+ThoughtSpot does not support deploying VMs (nodes) of the same cluster across different zones.
 For more information, see [Regions and Zones](https://cloud.google.com/compute/docs/regions-zones/){:target="_blank"} in Google's Cloud documentation.

 ## ThoughtSpot GCP instance types